top of page

 Starting with Themes

-Design systems and theming are never as simple as they seem.
-Most systems are created to support a single entity that’s only focused on its own branding.
-In our case, we weren’t only concerned with our own, but the respective branding of our client base, as well.
+Most design systems are created to support a single entity focused on its own branding.
+In our case, we weren’t only concerned with our own, but the respective branding of our clients, as well.

 We needed to create one system to satisfy a branded house that was also a house of brands.